bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rohrbach.md

 * The file also states that Ernst Mohr was assigned to be Rohrbach's replacement in Prague during his activities in the Foreign Office in Berlin.
 * After the war ended, Rohrbach was not allowed to teach for a number of years.
 * Finally, let us return to Rohrbach's "missionary concerns" which we mentioned above.
-* After the war, Rohrbach and his wife Rose became enthusiastic Christians with a missionary zeal to bring others to the faith.
 * Rohrbach was the first president of Studentenmission in Deutschland, an organisation which aimed to spread Christian values in German schools and universities.
-* In 1977 Rohrbach and his wife Rose moved to Bischofsheim an der Rhön where they built the Christian Conference Centre 'Christlichen Tagungsstätte Hohe Rhön' Ⓣ(Christian Meeting House for Hohe Rhön).

 Born 27 February 1903, Berlin, Germany.
 Died 19 December 1993, Bischofsheim an der Rhon, Germany.